Ben Winkler

-Benjamin Winkler (May 25, 1902 – February 22, 1979) was an American sound engineer and recordist in the U.S. film industry having some 135 credits to his name.
+Benjamin Winkler (May 25, 1902 – February 22, 1979) was an American sound engineer in the American film industry having more than 135 credits to his name.
 Born in The Bronx, New York.
 His film credits included Money Madness, D.O.A., The Texan Meets Calamity Jane, The Jackie Robinson Story and Doctor Jim.

-Winkler died in February 1979 in Pacific Palisades, California, at the age of 76.
+Winkler died on February 22, 1979 in Pacific Palisades, California, at the age of 76.